david-millett/glog-backend/README.md

 The database was quite complex and resulted in much more tables this way - but this was beneficial for consistent storage of the data and improved scalability
 I was glad to really drill this down while developing the backend, as I didn't want to move on to the frontend until the database had been properly organised

+This was also important for the logging aspect of the app to work - I needed to create tables for `workout_logs` and `exercise_logs` to properly preserve and store this data

 Next step - I need to create some more apps and edit the ones that already exist!